learning-dev/meetup.com-clone/README.md

 - Meetups and attendees are displyed when you click on specific post.

 ### Nice to have
-- Adding a location feature that lets users to choose locations from a list (probably google maps)
+- Adding a location feature that lets user to choose locations from a list (probably google maps)
-- Letting users add events to their Google Calendar
+- Letting user add events to their Google Calendar

 ### Areas of Improvement
 - Using elastic search users and meetups (posts) from database